Talking About Family in Korean: Essential Vocabulary, Titles and Cultural Norms

 Family in Korean is 가족 (ga-jok).

-In Korean society, family is often seen as a collective, with any member often seen to represent more than just him or herself.
+In Korean society, family is considered a collective, and each member is seen to represent more than just him or herself.

 Using Titles (Not Names!) for Your Family

-In the Korean language, there’s something attached to the act of referring to someone directly by their first name.
 When people are talking to someone they’re less acquainted with, or to someone who is their superior in some way, they often give them a title.
-These are honorifics, titles that replace the usage of actual names in order to express an understanding of one’s social position.
+These are honorifics: titles that replace the usage of actual names in order to express an understanding of one’s social position.

 Before we go any further, let’s check out this video on Korean honorifics:

 If names are to be added to honorifics, then they’d be the surname, which would go before the honorific.
 This is often done by older individuals speaking to those who are close in age to them.
-For example, if you were speaking to a 김정후 (Kim Jung-hoo) you may refer to him as 김 씨 (Kim ssi), not 정후 씨.
+For example, if you are speaking to a 김정후 (Kim Jung-hoo), you may refer to him as 김씨 (Kim ssi), not 정후 씨.

 However, in other contexts, addressing someone in this manner can come off as demeaning or act as a curt social position check, a bit like how in English we’d emphasize a “Mr.” or “Mrs. / Ms.” to get at someone’s attention and keep them in line.

-This rule is prominent in the Korean family.
 While an older sibling may refer to their younger sibling by their name, it’d be quite a surprise if a younger sibling suddenly spoke to their elder brother or sister by their real name sans honorific.
-It could be quite messy if you do it with your parent or grandparent.
+It could be quite messy if you did this with your parent or grandparent.

 아들 (a-deul) — son